O p e r a t i o n CHARLIE BRAVO

 Offensive Material Disclaimer

-Veteran Impact Services, Inc / Operation Charlie Bravo (OCB) (formerly known as Operation Combat Bikesaver) is dedicated to creating an atmosphere reminiscent of barrack’s life for Veterans to express themselves freely about a vast array of sensitive topics with no fear of negative judgment by their Veteran peers participating in OCB programs and Veteran therapy functions.
+Here at Veteran Impact Services, Inc and Operation Charlie Bravo (OCB) we are dedicated to creating an atmosphere reminiscent of military barrack’s life.
+This is a facility for Veterans to express themselves freely about a vast array of sensitive topics with no fear of negative judgment by their Veteran peers participating in OCB programs and Veteran therapy functions.
 A relatively small fraction of these sensitive topics are frequently censored by educational, governmental, corporate, parental, and other filtering schemes digitally.
-Since OCB facilities are in-person, these sensitive topics are unable to be censored.
+Since the OCB facility is in-person, these sensitive topics are unable to be fully censored.
 At OCB, there is designated Veteran space for these topics.
 This space is considered “members only” and is not open to the public for individuals 18 years of age or younger.

-Certain areas of our facilities may have audio, visual, or written representations of people or events which may be protected by some cultures.
+Certain areas of our facility may have audio, visual, or written representations of people or events which may be protected by some cultures.

 Veterans and staff may share many different written representations, images, and videos, some of which are considered objectionable or offensive by some visitors.
 For example, books in our library or drawings on our walls may contain graphic depictions of violence, human anatomy, or sexual acts.